 Imagine winning a free, all original, 1957 Plymouth Belvedere classic car with only 4 miles on the odometer that is interwoven with the local culture and heritage.
 Sounds amazing right?
-Ok here's the catch, the car doesn't run, is held together only by rust and mud, and has spent the last 50 years buried in a waterlogged concrete vault.
+Ok, here's the catch: The car doesn't run, is held together only by rust and mud, and has spent the last 50 years buried in a waterlogged concrete vault.
 Still interested?
-If so, than Miss Belvedere is the car for you!
+If so, then Miss Belvedere is the car for you!

 City of Tulsa Time Capsule

-Not only was the car a time capsule; its trunk packed with relics and keepsakes from the state's cultured past; but it was also a prize.
-All the lucky individual had to do was accurately guess what the city's population would be in 2007 to would win the car!
-812 people entered the long term contest, their answers copied onto a microfilm and stuffed into the glovebox of the car.
+Not only was the car a time capsule, its trunk packed with relics and keepsakes from the state's cultured past, but it was also a prize.
+All the lucky individual had to do was accurately guess what the city's population would be in 2007 to win the car!
+812 people entered the long-term contest, their answers copied onto a microfilm and stuffed into the glovebox of the car.

 In the glove box:

-- A microfilm which contains 812 contestant entries, the winner of which would win Miss Belvedere.
+- A microfilm that contained 812 contestant entries, the winner of which would win Miss Belvedere

 In a drum capsule buried behind the car:

-- 10 gallons of leaded gasoline just in case if gasoline was no longer used or available as a fuel in 2007.
+- 10 gallons of leaded gasoline just in case gasoline was no longer used or available as a fuel in 2007

-- 48 star American Flag and Oklahoma state flag which had been flown over the national capitol and state capitol.
+- 48-star American flag and Oklahoma state flag which had been flown over the national capital and state capital

 - A message from the Tulsa Trades and Labor Council

-- Messages from all living former mayors of the city - their record of service and civic accomplishments in the city, state and nationally.
+- Messages from all living former mayors of the city, their record of service, and civic accomplishments in the city, state and nation

 The lucky winner of the car would also win a savings account, opened on the day the car was buried.
 Originally $100.00, with 50 years of interest included equaled a whopping $700.00 in 2007.

-Since the car was buried during the height of the Cold War with the Soviet Union the vault which contained her was built out of reenforced concrete, capable of withstanding a nuclear bomb.
-With great fanfare, the shrink wrapped car was lowered into its tomb, the air pumped out, six inch thick concrete slabs were lowered on top, followed by more than two feet of dirt, thus sealing the car in what was believed to be an impervious crypt of invincibility.
+Since the car was buried during the height of the Cold War with the Soviet Union, the vault which contained her was built out of reinforced concrete, capable of withstanding a nuclear bomb.
+With great fanfare, the shrink-wrapped car was lowered into its tomb, the air pumped out, and six-inch thick concrete slabs were lowered on top, followed by more than two feet of dirt, thus sealing the car in what was believed to be an impervious crypt of invincibility.

 Lore and Legend

-Aura and mystique surrounded the car as she sat underground as local residents were well aware of the eventual date in which the car would be opened.
+Aura and mystique surrounded the car as she sat underground as local residents were well aware of the eventual date on which the car would be opened.
 As the year 2007 neared, Belvedere Fever began to spread throughout the city, state and even the country.
-A website was set up, BuriedCar.com, just for Miss Belvedere's fans which included photos and message forums.
+A website was set up, BuriedCar.com, just for Miss Belvedere's fans, which included photos and message forums.

 The unearthing was going to be the biggest event that ever hit the city.
 Planning for it began years in advance.